>TOPICS

 Shamanism in Nepal and Bhutan

 His father was a much sought-after shaman in Dorokha, Bhutan.
 As a child, Mohan Rai helped him with his shamanic seances.
 Mohan Rai himself had initiation experiences that indicated his vocation as a shaman.
 Therefore, he was predestined to continue the shamanic tradition of his family.
 However, his father could not feed his family sufficiently with his shamanic activities.
-Therefore, Mohan Rai decided to take a different path.
+Mohan Rai, therefore, decided to take a different path.

 Once Shaman, always Shaman?